 Step 4: Storage

-Step 4 of the wizard walks you through setting up Storage Spaces Direct for your cluster.
+Complete these steps after finishing the Create Cluster wizard.
+Step 4 walks you through setting up Storage Spaces Direct for your cluster.

 On 4.1 Clean drives, you can optionally select Erase drives if it makes sense for your deployment.